Texas order reflects growing GOP vaccine mandates hostility

 COVID-19 vaccinations have been given to more than 200 million Americans, and serious side effects have proved extremely rare.
 Experts say any risk from the vaccine is far lower than the danger posed by COVID-19.

-As judges weigh some of these cases, much will depend on exactly how the rule is written.
-It will come through the Occupational Safety and Health Administration, which has broad power to regulate the workplace.
-It will be drafted as a temporary emergency rule.
+As judges weigh some of these cases, much will depend on exactly how the nationwide rule is written.
+It will be drafted as a temporary emergency rule by the Occupational Safety and Health Administration, which has broad power to regulate the workplace.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.